ScottLogic/sl-tech-carbon-estimator/docs/services.md

 Takes input form values and uses them to calculate a carbon estimation.
 Uses [LoggingService](#loggingservice) to output intermediate parts of the calculation.
+Uses [CarbonIntensityService](#carbonintensityservice) to get the carbon intensity of input locations.
 Returns estimation as percentages.
 Uses functions in other modules to perform the calculation.